Derby: Roads

-Derby railway station is operated by East Midlands Railway and is served by express services to London, the North East and South West, provided by East Midlands and CrossCountry.
-There also remain local stations at Peartree and Spondon, although services are limited, especially at the former.

 Air

-East Midlands Airport is about 15 mi from Derby city centre.
-Its proximity to Derby, the fact that the airport is in Leicestershire, and the traditional rivalry between the three cities (Derby, Leicester and Nottingham), meant that there was controversy concerning the airport's decision to prefix its name with Nottingham in 2004.
+East Midlands Airport is located about 15 mi from Derby city centre.
+There was controversy concerning the airport's decision to prefix its name with Nottingham in 2004; this was due to its proximity to Derby, the fact that the airport is in Leicestershire and the traditional rivalry between its three nearby cities (Derby, Leicester and Nottingham).
 In 2006, Nottingham East Midlands Airport reverted to its previous name.

 The airport is served by budget airlines, including Ryanair and Jet2, with services to domestic and European destinations.